I took the time to update the script and improve the coding. It was one of the early ones I wrote before I knew much about what I was doing.

 When you drag and drop rows, make sure you grab the description (left) or the points (right).
 Do not try to drag one of the items in the middle, the formatting goes crazy and you can't do anything.
 If you do that, reload the page and edit again and don't drag in the middle.

 If you want to disable the drag & drop editing, then go to the Greasemonkey on the menu and disable it.

 Greasemonkey scripts run after the page is loaded, so you have access to jQuery.

 Greasemonkey is synced with Firefox so it will follow you from machine to machine if you have sync setup.

 That means that regular users can add their own features, even if the administrator's won't put make the changes globally.

 You should, of course, not use it for features that you want your students to see because they won't be able to see it -- it's local to your machine.
 However, it is useful for development and for teachers.
 For instance, want to add the ability to sort tables by clicking at the top of a column -- you can do that.

 Want to automatically create a rubric based on an Excel spreadsheet -- well, that's going to take some work.
 But let your imagination run wild.

-I'm here trying to make Canvas a better experience for people.
 I hate repetitive tasks and will spend 13 hours writing a computer program to automate something that takes 5 minutes to do.
-The last two statements often benefit others in the form of Canvancements, which are my Canvas Enhancments that I contribute to the Canvas Community.
+This often benefits others in the form of Canvancements, which are my Canvas Enhancments that I freely contribute to the Canvas Community.